 1970: Elton John released his first solo single, “Border Song.”
 The record was the first release from John’s self-titled second album, which was his first LP issued in America, and reached #92 on the Billboard chart and #69 on the Cash Box chart.

 1970: The Moody Blues released “Question,” the lead single from their sixth album, A Question of Balance.
-It became the group’s second-highest charting song, reaching #2 in UK and #21 in the US.
+It became the group’s second-highest charting song, reaching #2 in the UK and #21 in the US.
 Recorded in one take, the song lacked the overdubbing and double-tracking present throughout the band’s last album, To Our Children’s Children’s Children, making it easier to perform live.

 1971: Fleetwood Mac announced that guitarist Bob Welch would replace Jeremy Spencer, who had left the band early that year to join the religious cult the Children of God.
 Welch was recommended to the group, who hired him without ever playing with him or listening to any of his recordings.